florish/florish/_drafts/code-reviews-feature-reviews.md

 Further reading ([1][codinghorror], [2][atlassian], [3][fogcreek]) gives articles on what a code review does, why it's important (e.g. catch bugs early), and considerations for both submitters and reviewers.

-I'm not seeing anything about actually running the application, and trying out the feature from an end user perspective to see whether things works as expected.
-Apparently, this is not part of a code review.
+I'm not seeing anything about the end user perspective -- actually running the application, and trying out the feature to see whether things works as intended.

 ## Naming things

-So, what to call it then, a _feature review_ maybe?
+So, what to call this other part then, a _feature review_ maybe?
 This turns out to be a term not all too commonly associated with programming.
 There's a [StackExchange question][stackexchange] asking about feature reviews as an addition to code reviews, but no definitive answers there.

 Thinking about this some more, in software development, we do have a name for this kind of feedback.
 Two terms pop into my mind: